phzang/Button_Box/README.md

 Box is comprised of a Mega 2560 R3 (for dials and buttons) and Zero Delay USB Encoder (for switches).
 Ardino sends a single byte representing the state of the rotary encoders (left, right, push, release) and buttons (push, release).
 Python converts byte to Simconnect command to MSFS.

+All switches and dials work according to the type of aircraft.

 ![Image](Images/buttonbox-resize.png)